mpiot/docker4symfony/README.md

 # Docker for Symfony
 A Docker base configuration for Symfony 4 application.

+There are 3 branchs:
+ - master: a simple Docker configuration
+ - travis: same as master, with TravisCi config for CI, and Delivery
+ - travis-azure: same as travis, but customized image for Azur Deployment

 ## Getting started
  1. [Download](https://github.com/mpiot/docker4symfony/archive/master.zip) a .zip archive of this repository
  2. Extract files in your Symfony project (resolve conflict with .gitignore, just add lines)